pola-rs/polars/README.md

 To learn more about the inner workings of Polars read the [WIP book](https://ritchie46.github.io/polars-book/).

+# Python users read this!
+Polars is currently transitioning from `py-polars` to `polars`.
+Some docs may still refer the old name.
+We're working towards a new `0.7.0` release.
+For the mean time install a pre-release version.
+This will likely be more stable than `0.6.7`.

+Install the latest pre-release version with:
+`$ pip install polars==0.7.0-beta.1`

 | Functionality                                     | Eager | Lazy (DataFrame) | Lazy (Series) |
 |---------------------------------------------------|-------|------------------|---------------|